kikuomax/ochimikan/README.md

 		git clone https://github.com/kikuomax/ochimikan.git
 		cd ochimikan

  2. Install [Node.js](http://nodejs.org) if you do not have it installed.
-OchiMikan itself does not depend on Node.js but it is still needed to build OchiMikan.
+OchiMikan itself does not depend on Node.js but it is still needed to organize source files.

  3. Install [Grunt](http://gruntjs.com) if you do not have it installed.